Mick Underwood: 1965–1968

-With The Herd, Underwood began playing at all the major venues on the circuit, such as the Marquee Club and Eel Pie Island.
+With the Herd, Underwood began playing at all the major venues on the circuit, such as the Marquee Club and Eel Pie Island.
 Despite their busy schedule and the release of three singles, Underwood grew increasingly frustrated at the band's lack of success, and in 1966 he resigned from the band and the music business.
-However, a year later he accepted an invitation from singer James Royal as a session drummer for a two-week residency at Hatchets in London's West End.
-At the end of the residency Underwood decided to stay with the band, the James Royal Set to tour with Johnny Cash.
+A year later he accepted an invitation from singer James Royal as a session drummer for a two-week residency at Hatchets in London's West End.
+At the end of the residency, Underwood decided to stay with the band, the James Royal Set to tour with Johnny Cash.

-At the end of this tour Underwood spoke with Peter Grant, whom he knew from the time that Grant had been tour manager for Gene Vincent when The Outlaws had been his backing band.
+At the end of this tour, Underwood spoke with Peter Grant, whom he knew from the time that Grant had been tour manager for Gene Vincent when the Outlaws had been his backing band.
 Grant explained that he was currently working with guitarist Jimmy Page, and was recruiting musicians to form a new band around him.
 Underwood considered the offer, but instead accepted one to join established act Episode Six.
 Grant had asked one of his other acts, singer Terry Reid, to join the project, who had also turned down the offer.
 Undeterred, Grant went on to recruit two previously unknown musicians, the singer Robert Plant and drummer John Bonham, and the band became Led Zeppelin.

-Underwood joined ex-The Authentics frontman Henry Turtle in psychedelic rock outfit The Doves from 1967 to 1968 alongside former The Herd guitarist Terry Clark plus Brian Curtis, Ian McGlynn and Harvey Hinsley (formerly of The Outlaws and later a member of Hot Chocolate.
-Underwood departed in July 1968 after EMI declined to release intended single She's Not There, with Decca having done the same with the band's planned debut single, Smokeytime, Springtime, the previous Autumn.
+Underwood joined ex-the Authentics frontman Henry Turtle in psychedelic rock outfit the Doves from 1967 to 1968 alongside former the Herd guitarist Terry Clark plus Brian Curtis, Ian McGlynn, and Harvey Hinsley (formerly of the Outlaws and later a member of Hot Chocolate).
+Underwood departed in July 1968 after EMI declined to release intended single She's Not There, with Decca having done the same with the band's planned debut single, Smokeytime, Springtime, the previous autumn.